Atothegod/Exxon_Hackathon/README.md

 ## Q&A Ready

-Feel free to reach out with any questions during the demo or review the notebooks for step-by-step logic explanation and model decisions.
+Feel free to reach out with any questions or review the notebooks for step-by-step logic explanation and model decisions.

 >  *Innovation isn’t just solving a problem, but making the solution reliable, extensible, and sustainable at scale.*